 - Subsidize spay and neuter clinics to combat the ever-worsening pet overpopulation problem that results in the killing of millions of animals every year.
 Where unwanted companion animals are being killed in shelters, we advocate mandatory spay and neuter laws.

-- Ban the exploitation of animals in violent entertainment and sports.
+- Ban the exploitation, abuse, and neglect of animals in entertainment and sports.

 - Oppose captivity of cetaceans (whales, dolphins, porpoises) for entertainment and/or commercial profit.
 End the capture and exploitation of cetaceans for entertainment purposes in marine parks and aquariums and captive breeding programs to maintain entertainment stock.
 Support funding for the development of sanctuaries for cetaceans which may be transitional or permanent depending on the evaluation of the cetaceans involved.